aws-quickstart/cdk-eks-blueprints/docs/addons/index.md

 # Add-ons

-The `cdk-eks-blueprints` framework leverages a modular approach to managing [Add-ons](https://kubernetes.io/docs/concepts/cluster-administration/addons/) that run within the context of a Kubernetes cluster.
+The `eks-blueprints` framework leverages a modular approach to managing [Add-ons](https://kubernetes.io/docs/concepts/cluster-administration/addons/) that run within the context of a Kubernetes cluster.
 Customers are free to select the add-ons that run in each of their blueprint clusters.

-Within the context of the `cdk-eks-blueprints` framework, an add-on is abstracted as `ClusterAddOn` interface, and the implementation of the add-on interface can do whatever is necessary to support the desired add-on functionality.
+Within the context of the `eks-blueprints` framework, an add-on is abstracted as `ClusterAddOn` interface, and the implementation of the add-on interface can do whatever is necessary to support the desired add-on functionality.
 This can include applying manifests to a Kubernetes cluster or calling AWS APIs to provision new resources.

 ## Supported Add-ons